Citizen Joe: Production

-Dan Castellaneta, who guest stars as Joe Spencer, is the voice of Homer Simpson on The Simpsons, which has been established as O'Neill's favorite television program.
-Joe also mentions that he sees O'Neill's analogy of Montgomery Burns as Goa'uld.
-Richard Dean Anderson would guest star on The Simpsons episode "Kiss Kiss, Bang Bangalore", written by Castellaneta, the following year.
-On the European and Australian DVD releases of Season 8, this is the 18th episode, not the 15th.
-The previous episode to "Citizen Joe" is "Full Alert" and the next episode is "Moebius Part 1" on those DVDs.
+Castellaneta, portraying Joe Spencer in this episode, is the voice actor of Homer Simpson on The Simpsons, which had been established as O'Neill's favorite television program.
+Joe mentions that he sees O'Neill's analogy of The Simpsons character Montgomery Burns as the Stargate SG-1 characters, the Goa'uld.
+Anderson, at a 2023 Prague Comic-Con interview, revealed that The Simpsons was a favorite show and that Castellaneta invited him to guest star, and as such, was subsequently featured on the 2006 The Simpsons episode "Kiss Kiss, Bang Bangalore", written by Castellaneta.

+On the European and Australian Stargate SG-1 DVD releases of Season 8, "Citizen Joe" was the 18th episode, instead of the 15th of airtime order.
+The previous episode to "Citizen Joe" was "Full Alert" and the next episode is "Moebius Part 1" on the DVDs.
 Only the Region 1 DVD set has a commentary for this episode.
 Jonas Quinn (portrayed by Corin Nemec) is mentioned in this episode for the first time since "Death Knell".
 Bruce Woloshyn (digital effects supervisor) appears in a cameo as the garage sale homeowner who sells Joe Spencer the Ancient stone device.